maptracker/datasciencecoursera/Rnotes.md

     every session.
 Should not use quotes.
 * Rtools is needed for building packages in Windows.
   * Also want to `install.packages("devtools")` after downloading
+* `search()` lists the currently installed namespaces, and the precedence order for when a symbol exists in two or more namespaces.
+  * `library` by default will insert packages at position [2] (highest level excepting `.GlobalEnv`), bumping down all other packages.

 # Random